enjoy our cycling scene

-There is a large selection of bike shops for new and used bikes, rentals and supplies.
+There is a large selection of bike shops for new and used bikes, rentals, supplies and services.
 Bike maps and information are also provided by outfitters and in addition can be found on the City of Ashland’s website.
 Or request an Ashland Map Guide.

-Follow the sharrow – Providing multi-modal transportation options is important to Ashland.
+All riders: Please follow the sharrows in town – Providing multi-modal transportation options is important to Ashland.
 Many roads throughout Ashland provide bike lanes and shared lanes for bikes and cars designated by sharrows.